MatrixPanda/FinalProject/README.md

 To Run Code, in multiplayer run server, client 1, then client 2 Single player just run after game is over sends score data to server, server writes score to file.
+OPEN pokemon folder to see AI had some integration issues earlier with our codes.